nealrichardson/httptest/README.md

 [![Build Status](https://travis-ci.org/nealrichardson/httptest.png?branch=master)](https://travis-ci.org/nealrichardson/httptest) [![Build status](https://ci.appveyor.com/api/projects/status/egrw65593iso21cu?svg=true)](https://ci.appveyor.com/project/nealrichardson/httptest) [![codecov](https://codecov.io/gh/nealrichardson/httptest/branch/master/graph/badge.svg)](https://codecov.io/gh/nealrichardson/httptest)
 [![cran](https://www.r-pkg.org/badges/version-last-release/httptest)](https://cran.r-project.org/package=httptest)

 Testing code and packages that communicate with remote servers can be painful.
 Dealing with authentication, bootstrapping server state, cleaning up objects that may get created during the test run, network flakiness, and other complications can make testing seem too costly to bother with.
 But it doesn't need to be that hard.
-The `httptest` package enables one to test all of the logic on the R sides of the API in your package without requiring access to the remote service.
+The `httptest` package enables you to test all of the logic on the R sides of the API in your package without requiring access to the remote service.

-Importantly, `httptest` provides three test **contexts** that mock the network connection in different ways, and it offers additional **expectations** to assert that HTTP requests were--or were not--made.
+Importantly, `httptest` provides three **contexts** that mock the network connection in different ways, and it offers additional **expectations** to assert that HTTP requests were---or were not---made.
 The package also includes a context for recording the responses of real requests and storing them as fixtures that you can later load in a test run.
-Using these tools, one can test that code is making the intended requests and that it handles the expected responses correctly, all without depending on a connection to a remote API.
+Using these tools, you can test that code is making the intended requests and that it handles the expected responses correctly, all without depending on a connection to a remote API.
+The ability to save responses and load them offline also enables you to write package vignettes and other dynamic documents that can be distributed without access to a live server.

 This package bridges the gap between two others: (1) [testthat](http://testthat.r-lib.org/), which provides a useful ([and fun](https://github.com/r-lib/testthat/blob/master/R/test-that.R#L171)) framework for unit testing in R but doesn't come with tools for testing across web APIs; and (2) [httr](http://httr.r-lib.org/), which [makes working with HTTP in R easy](https://github.com/r-lib/httr/blob/master/R/httr.r#L1) but doesn't make it simple to test the code that uses it. `httptest` brings the fun and simplicity together.